Skip to main content

 Prescription only

-Xyosted (testosterone enanthate) is a testosterone replacement therapy (TRT).
-It's used in adult males to treat low testosterone levels.
-It comes as an autoinjector for home use, allowing you to self-inject under the skin (subcutaneously) in the stomach once a week.
-Side effects can include headache and bruising at the injection site.
-Currently, it's only available as a brand-name medication since no generic version is available.
+Xyosted (testosterone enanthate) is a testosterone replacement therapy used to treat adult males with low testosterone.
+It comes as a prefilled autoinjector that you inject under the skin in the stomach once a week.
+Side effects include high blood pressure, headache, and bruising at the injection site.

 Indications for Xyosted